-Prevent and Treat Gum Disease with Gentle Periodontal Therapy from Your Dentist Tyler TX
+Prevent & Treat Gum Disease with Periodontal Therapy

-If you are experiencing any of the following symptoms, you should make an immediate appointment with your dentist Tyler TX for periodontal therapy:
+If you are experiencing any of the following symptoms, you should make an immediate appointment with your dentist for periodontal therapy:

 - Red, swollen, or tender gums

 - Gums that bleed after brushing or flossing

 - Gums that have separated from your teeth

 - Constant bad breath or bad taste in the mouth

 Schedule an Appointment Today!